 - Time to call it quits!

-- After over a decade as CFO of PwC India, Yogesh Sirohi has decided to step down from his position.
+- CFO of PwC India, Yogesh Sirohi has decided to step down from his position.

-- Sirohi announced his departure after 11 years at the firm in a recent LinkedIn post.
+- Sirohi announced his exit after 11 years at the firm.

 - His exit comes at a time when PwC is facing mounting challenges on a global scale.